 Here are our top food/drink/sweets picks for 4 days in New York.
 There are endless options in a city like this, but this list is a great start.

-Refinery Rooftop: I found this place on Instagram and new we just HAD to go.
+Refinery Rooftop: I found this place on Instagram and knew we just HAD to go.
 This rooftop bar has such fun cocktails, trendy decor, and a perfect view of the Empire State Building and surrounding skyline.
 We aren’t big on paying for views (that’s why the Top of the Rock, etc isn’t on this list).
 We will, however, throw down money for an expensive cocktail that comes with a good view.

 The Rum House: Having a panic attack from the crowds at Times Square?
 Duck into this vintage, candlelit piano bar just around the corner and order a classy cocktail from a bowtied bartender.
 We loved the vibes and the live music here.
 Very Chuck Bass.